pajhiwo/python_help/Design_patterns.md

 # Design patterns

 ## Singleton
-Iis a software design pattern that restricts the instantiation of a class to one object.
+Is a software design pattern that restricts the instantiation of a class to one object.

 * **Decorator**
 ```python